RIM's new leader raises doubts among investors

 RIM's co-CEOs Mike Lazaridis and Jim Balsillie, the men who engineered RIM's rise, resigned on Saturday after intense investor pressure.
 Their presence had been seen as a big obstacle to a possible sale of the company, although Heins insisted that was not an option he was considering.

 Shareholders and analysts have grown impatient in recent months and calls for Lazaridis and Balsillie to step aside had reached a crescendo.
-RIM has lost market share and market value after being comprehensively outplayed by Silicon Valley tech giants Apple and Google.
+RIM has lost market share and market value after being comprehensively outplayed by Silicon Valley tech giants Apple (AAPL.O) and Google (GOOG.O).

 "If Thorsten really believes that there are no changes to be made, he will be gone within 15 to 18 months.
 He will be a transitional CEO and this will be a transitional board," said Jaguar CEO Vic Alboini, who leads an informal group of 16 RIM shareholders calling for a radical restructuring.
 The group holds a little less than 10 percent of RIM's stock.